 A great addition to your wildlife experience in the Masai Mara is the Masai village tour.
 The tour takes you to an organized village community at the edge of the Masai Mara where the Masai young men shall entertain you with the Masai warrior dance.

-After the traditional dance you are educated about the way of the life of the Masai people, learning about their traditions and cultures and about their connection to the Masai Mara.
-At the end of the Village tour you can purchase a souvenir from the many lovely and colorful crafted and curved items on display.
+After the traditional dance, you are educated about the way of life of the Masai people, learning about their traditions and cultures and their connection to the Masai Mara.
+At the end of the Village tour, you can purchase a souvenir from the many lovely and colourful crafted and curved items on display.

 Visiting Community schools